pachterlab/kallisto/faq.md

 - I'm having trouble with __kallisto__.
 Can I get help?

 Yes.
-If you have think you have discovered a bug that needs to be fixed please file a report on the GitHub page.
+If you think you have discovered a bug that needs to be fixed please file a report on the GitHub page.
 If you have a question about installing or running the program please ask on the [Google user group](https://groups.google.com/forum/#!forum/kallisto-sleuth-users).

 - __kallisto__ is fast but is it as accurate as other quantification tools?